Pain psychology: Initial Medical Intervention

-Individuals experiencing chronic pain typically contact a physician first.
-A physician is able to provide a prescription to medications to treat chronic pain.
-The medications commonly prescribed are acetaminophen, topical creams/sprays (applied to the skin) that contain pain relievers, opioids (narcotics), sedatives to help with insomnia, and medical marijuana.
-These medications are temporary pain relievers, some being highly addictive; therefore, it is common for a physician to recommend lifestyle changes along with a pain psychologist or therapist for further treatment.
+Individuals experiencing chronic pain typically seek consultation with a physician initially.
+A physician can prescribe medications to manage chronic pain.
+Some medications, such as acetaminophen, ibuprofen, and certain analgesic topicals, are available over the counter.
+Conversely, products containing controlled substances, including opioids, require a prescription, as do numerous other pharmacologic agents used to address specific pain conditions and associated symptoms, such as trazodone, gabapentin, and duloxetine.
+Most medications offer temporary pain relief, and some may carry a risk of addiction.
+Consequently, it is common for healthcare providers to recommend lifestyle modifications alongside referrals to pain psychologists or therapists for comprehensive treatment.

 While individuals experiencing chronic pain typically contact a physician first, a pain psychologist will help address the mental effects that chronic pain causes.
 According to the American Psychological Association (APA), when a chronic pain patient goes in for treatment from a pain psychologist, they are asked various questions about their mental and physical health, their concerns about the pain they are experiencing, and a questionnaire may follow to keep track of any other information that may be needed to take note of.
-Once this initial process is done, a treatment plan is made specifically to meet the needs of the patient.
+Once this initial process is complete, a treatment plan is developed specifically to meet the patient's needs.

 Therapeutic Approaches to Pain Management

-Pain treatments include a host of therapeutic techniques and methods such as active listening, medication, reflection, empathy, as well as behavioral techniques like guided imagery or meditation.
+Pain treatments encompass a variety of therapeutic techniques and methods, such as active listening, medication, reflection, empathy, and behavioral techniques like guided imagery or meditation.
 A common treatment for pain is psychotherapy, also known as talk therapy.
-It has helped reduce patients’ pain, increased the contentment of their lives, and lowered the pain medication intake.
-An example of this presents itself in a study that was conducted on a group of workers in 1998 with chronic pain issues.
-Once they went through psychotherapy treatment, it resulted in decreased levels of depression and other conflicts, along with better control of their lives.
-What is learned from the therapy sessions can become useful tools for patients to use for future conflicts with chronic pain due to injury and/or a surgical procedure.
+It has effectively reduced patients' pain levels, improved their overall life satisfaction, and decreased their reliance on pain medications.
+For example, a 1998 study involving a group of workers suffering from chronic pain demonstrated that after undergoing psychotherapy, participants experienced significant reductions in depression and other emotional conflicts, along with better management and control of their daily lives.
+What is learned from therapy sessions can become useful tools for patients to handle future conflicts related to chronic pain from injury and/or surgery.

-Pain psychologists offer various mental therapies that include cognitive-behavioral therapy (CBT), acceptance and commitment therapy, mindfulness training, meditation, and relaxation therapies.
-To look at the therapies offered by a pain psychologist more in-depth here are some of the treatments associated with CBT:
+Pain psychologists offer various mental therapies that include cognitive behavioral therapy (CBT), acceptance and commitment therapy, mindfulness meditation, and relaxation therapies.
+More specifically, below are some of the components of pain CBT: